Sinkhole Swallows Man's Leg As He Crosses New York City Street

 Photos and videos posted to social media showed the unidentified man awkwardly sitting in the middle of a crosswalk in Brooklyn late Tuesday morning, but with his right leg almost entirely vanishing into the asphalt, CBS New York reported.

 Three firefighters were filmed working to pull him out of the hole.
-After some struggle, he was finally freed but lacking one his shoes and exposing what appeared to be a several inch hole in the ground.
+After some struggle, he was finally freed but lacking one his shoes and exposing a hole that appeared several inches wide in the ground.

 The man “seemed to be in a lot of pain,” according to another man that spoke with DNA Info who claimed to work with the victim at a nearby auto repair shop.